1220moritz/reverse-twitter-scraper/README.md

 ## Parameters
 The TwitterScraper class takes the following parameters:

-- twitterHandle: The Twitter handle of the account(s) to be scraped.
+- twitterHandle (Required): The Twitter handle of the account(s) to be scraped.
 For example, if the account URL is https://twitter.com/elonmusk, then the twitterHandle parameter should be set to ['elonmusk'].

-- chromedriverPath: The path of the Chrome driver executable file.
+- chromedriverPath (Required): The path of the Chrome driver executable file.
 This file is required to use the Selenium module.

-- cookies: (Optional) The cookies of a logged-in Twitter account.
+- cookies (Required): The cookies of a logged-in Twitter account.
 If you have a Twitter account and want to scrape tweets that are not publicly available, you can pass the cookies of your logged-in account.

 - proxyList: (Optional) A list of proxies to use for scraping.
 The list should contain proxy addresses in the format ip:port:user:pw.

-## How to get account cookies:
+## How to get account cookies + x-csrf-token:
 Following a private "target" account is necessary to access its data.
 Then, account cookies can be used to scrape the account.
 1. Open the Chrome browser and go to the Twitter website.
 2. If you're not already logged in, log in to your Twitter account.
 3. Right-click anywhere on the page and select "Inspect" from the context menu.
 Alternatively, you can press "Ctrl+Shift+I" (Windows) or "Cmd+Option+I" (Mac) on your keyboard.
 4. This will open the Developer Tools pane.
 Click on the "Network" tab at the top and then filter with fetch/XHR.
 5. On the left-hand sidebar, click on any request.
 6. You should now see a list of metadata associated with this specific request.
-Look for the "Request Headers" section and then find the "cookies" entry.
-Copy the entire value of the cookies.
+Look for the "Request Headers" section and then find the "cookies" and x-csrf-token entries.
+Copy the entire value of the cookies and x-csrf-token.
 7. In your Python code, create a new instance of the TwitterScraper class and paste the cookie value as the value of the "cookies" parameter.
 8. That's it!
 You can now use the TwitterScraper class to scrape data from your Twitter account.